fardinanam/A-C-Compiler/README.md

 ```

 #### Accessing variables:

-- **Global variables**: We just if it's a global variable or not.
+- **Global variables**: We just check if it's a global variable or not.
 If yes then we just used the name of the variable.

 - **Global arrays**: We have to use the name of the array and the index of the array.
 See the example below.